I prefer for beginners to do only compound movement since they will result in the greatest

 now for the first time in my life my arms are over 18” what was I thinking?

 I guessing if you know nothing about bodybuilding you know the basic movement the barbell curl.
 When your daughter or in my case grand daughter say “Pop Pop make a muscle” she doesn’t what to see me flex my chest or legs she wants to see my bicep.
-More than any other muscle on your body this is the show muscle.
-People want to see that full muscle and towering peak they want biceps.
-And the way to developing that full bicep is the standing barbell curl.
-Even though its an isolation movement its included here because there is no compound movement for the bicep.
-Learn this movement it makes you look great in a tight fitting t-shirt and the women love the result as well.

 either way is correct.
 When looking at this exercise please note the position of the dumbbell.
 The thumb stays pointing up throughout the movement.